Who Is Burt Blackarach?

 Burt owns and manages publishing catalog, Salamani Music.
 Founded by his songwriting parents in 1971, Salamani Music was one of the first Black-owned publishing companies of its time.
 Original music from the catalog has been sampled and/or covered by hundreds of artists including DJ Premier, J Dilla, D'Angelo, A$AP Rocky, Dionne Warwick, Maurice White, Chaka Khan, and Etta James.

 Born and raised in Los Angeles, Burt also holds a Canadian dual citizenship.
-He is a member of the National Academy of Recording Arts and Sciences.
 His credits can be found on IMDB and Discogs.
 A full list can be requested.